spesenti/SWIM/cran-comments.md

 * local win (R4.0.2; R Under development)

 ## R CMD check results
-There were no ERRORs and no NoOTES.
+There were no ERRORs, no WARNINGS and no NOTES.

+## CRAN status: WARN: 1, OK: 11
+The Warning on the current CRAN version pertains to the bibtex package as follows:

 There is 1 Warning "Requires (indirectly) orphaned package: 'bibtex'".
 The bibtex is an Import for the Rdpack package which I use for citing BibTex entries in the help files.
 The bibtex package has been ORPHAND on CRAN on 19.
 Sept.
 2020 and I don't know whether this is permanent.

-## CRAN status: WARN: 1, OK: 11
-The Warning on the current CRAN version pertains to the bibtex package as described in the R CMD check results above.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.